 Most machine tool providers recommend using high-pressure coolants because they contain few additives and clean the parts during the machining process.
 Because these coolants are delivered at high pressure straight through the machine, operators use less product.
 However, the high pressure causes the water molecules to break apart, creating many small mist particles.
 The multitude of small drops can be very difficult to contain.
 Low-pressure machining, on the other hand, creates larger coolant droplets that are easier to filter.
 That’s why pressure is an important consideration in determining the best collector for your specific application.

-- Machine Tool Speed The speed of the machine tool affects how much fluid it will expel during operation.
+The speed of the machine tool affects how much fluid it will expel during operation.
 Low speed with fewer revolutions per minute will throw off larger droplets, which are easier to contain.
-Fast speed with more revolutions per minute generates smaller droplets and aerosolizes them at a faster rate.
-This makes the mist more difficult to contain.
+Fast speed with more revolutions per minute generates smaller droplets and aerosolizes them at a faster rate making the mist more difficult to contain.

-- Airflow Size of the machine tool enclosure determines the airflow.
+The size of the machine tool enclosure determines the airflow.
 If the doors are opened every 25 seconds, you need a lot more airflow than if the doors are opened every half hour.
 Keeping a negative pressure inside the machine enclosure is important.
-That’s because when the doors open, an inrush of air from the outside keeps the mist and concentration out of the operator’s space and breathing zone.
+When the doors open, an inrush of air from the outside keeps the mist and concentration out of the operator’s space and breathing zone.
 If airflow isn’t properly maintained and drops, the mist escapes.

-- Hours of Operation The mist collection needs of a small machine shop with one shift a day, five days a week are much different from a major manufacturing facility that operates around the clock.
-Large automotive makers, aerospace manufacturers and medical device producers run shifts 24/7 and can’t have downtime.
+The mist collection needs of a small machine shop with one shift each day, five days a week are much different from a major manufacturing facility that operates around the clock.
+Large automotive makers, aerospace manufacturers, and medical device producers run shifts 24/7 and can’t have downtime.
 Inexpensive collectors like fiberglass V-bags and centrifugal-type units aren’t designed for nonstop operation and will ultimately fail when used in this capacity.